crymall/ok_corral/README.md

 ## Dialogues and Messages

 On the Message Index, users can view all of their dialogues with potential matches.
 Clicking will take them to their message history, shown above.

+## Future Implementations

+* Unlimited scroll for messages, users index.
+* Notifications for new messages, other external interactions.
+* More gender/orientation options and a more detailed gender/orientation backend handling.
+* Message sorting and timestamp handling.
+* Detailed error handling for form inputs, esp. multi-page registration.
+* Ability to 'like' users.